juanjosevega99/backend-assigment-graphql/README.md

 ```

 ## DataBase
 A relational DB like MySQL might be a better approach to solve this  challenge, however, I felt the same could be  achieved using MongoDB with Mongoose ORM, besides, I feel more comfortable working with these technologies.
+(You can see the data saved in mongoDB Atlas and verify that all the requirements were solved)

 ## Collection in Postman
 - Click the button and follow instructions to save in your postman